grafana/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 receiving the _exact same_ target set from upstream components in their `targets` argument.

-What happens is that all participating `prometheus.scrape` components use target labels and a consistent hashing algorithm to determine ownership for each of the targets between the cluster peers.
-Then, each peer only scrapes the subset of targets that it is responsible for, so that the scrape load is (nearly) evenly split.
+All `prometheus.scrape` components instances opting in to clustering use target labels and a consistent hashing algorithm to determine ownership for each of the targets between the cluster peers.
+Then, each peer only scrapes the subset of targets that it is responsible for, so that the scrape load is distributed.
 When a node joins or leaves the cluster, every peer re-calculates ownership and continues scraping with the new target set.
-This performs better than hashmod sharding where _all_ nodes have to be re-distributed, as only 1/N of the targets ownership is transferred.
+This performs better than hashmod sharding where _all_ nodes have to be re-distributed, as only 1/N of the targets ownership is transferred, but is eventually consistent (rather than fully consistent like hashmod sharding is).

 If the agent is _not_ running in clustered mode, then the block is a no-op and `prometheus.scrape` scrapes every target it receives in its arguments.